uconnwebdev/styleguide/Levente-rules/sass a starting point.md

 ```
 ##Extend/Inheritance

 "**@extend**" allows you to share share a set of CSS properties from one selector to another.
-Lets say you have a message box with the following css.
+Lets say you have a message box with the following CSS.

 ```css
 .message {